JroutEA/studio/DEVLOG.md

 # Development Log

-This file tracks the changes made to the AI Holocron application.
+This file tracks the changes made to the Holocron 2.0 application.

 ---